🌲 Front Range Plant FinderPlant finder

 Is Red twig / red osier dogwood good for the Colorado Front Range?

-Yes.
-Red twig / red osier dogwood is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Red twig / red osier dogwood is a well-suited shrub for Colorado's Front Range.

 How big does Red twig / red osier dogwood get?